-tation of an MC and the closest approach are more likely to be changed significantly if the velocity is considered.
+In this paper, we present a velocity-modified cylindrical force-free flux rope model in detail.
+Both observations of in situ magnetic field and plasma velocity are taken into account by our model to derive the geometrical and kinematic parameters of MCs, which have been summarized in Table 1.
+The validity of our fitting procedure and the effect of velocity on the fitting results are checked through the Lepping list.
+It is found that the values of the modeled radius and orientation of an MC and the closest approach are more likely to be changed significantly if the velocity is considered.
 In our sample, the radius changes its value by more than 20% in 22% of the cases, orientation changes by more than 30° in 15%, and the closest approach changes by more than 20% in 17%.
 In a few cases, the handedness may also be changed.
-We then obtain the statistical properties of MCs, including the magnetic field strength, radius, orientation, magnetic flux, helicity and initial magnetic energy, which have been summarized in Figure 5.
+We then obtain the statistical properties of MCs, including the magnetic field strength, radius, orientation, magnetic flux, helicity, and initial magnetic energy, which have been summarized in Figure 5.
 Furthermore, some findings about the plasma motion of MCs are obtained.

 - 1. The linear propagation velocity may not be along the radial direction.
-The value of the non-radial component of the propagation velocity could be more than 10% of radial speed in some cases, which constitutes the direct evidence of the deflected propagation and/or rotation of a CME in interplanetary space. - 2.
-As previous studies have shown (see Sec.4.2), the expansion speed is correlated with the radial propagation speed with a coefficient of about 0.55, and most MCs did not undergo a self-similar expansion at 1 AU in radial direction, i.e., the radius is not evolving proportionally to the heliocentric distance.
-In our statistics, 62%/17% of MCs underexpanded/overexpanded with an expansion rate < 0.8/ > 1.2, and on average the expansion rate is about 0.6.

-3. The poloidal motion is not as significant as expanding motion generally, but does exist in some cases.
+The value of the nonradial component of the propagation velocity could be more than 10% of the radial speed in some cases, which constitutes the direct evidence of the deflected propagation and/or rotation of a CME in interplanetary space. - 2.
+As previous studies have shown (see section 4.2), the expansion speed is correlated with the radial propagation speed with a coefficient of about 0.55, and most MCs did not undergo a self-similar expansion at 1 AU in radial direction, i.e., the radius is not evolving proportionally to the heliocentric distance.
+In our statistics, 62%/17% of MCs underexpanded/overexpanded with an expansion rate < 0.8/>1.2, and on average the expansion rate is about 0.6. - 3.
+The poloidal motion is not as significant as expanding motion generally, but does exist in some cases.
 Its speed is on the order of 10 km s-1 at 1 AU.

 The last point is of particular interest.
-Considering the possible presence of small pure-axial velocity (see Sec.4.1), there may exist helical plasma motion following the helical magnetic field lines of an MC, which is worth to be investigated further.
-No matter how the plasma elements move inside the MC, the presence of the poloidal motion means that MCs may carry non-zero angular momentum.
+Considering the possible presence of small pure-axial velocity (see section 4.1), there may exist helical plasma motion following the helical magnetic field lines of an MC, which is worth to be investigated further.
+No matter how the plasma elements move inside the MC, the presence of the poloidal motion means that MCs may carry nonzero angular momentum.
 We think that there are at least three possible causes of the angular momentum.